Smoked Whole Chicken

-Smoking a whole chicken can result in a deliciously tender and flavorful dish that will impress your guests and satisfy your taste buds.
+The low-and-slow smoking of a whole chicken yields the most tender and juicy meal, which will impress your guests and satisfy your taste buds.

 What does smoking food mean?